-To see a full version 5 rangeland health worksheet with functional/structural group tables, please use the following hyperlink:
+To see a full version 5 rangeland health worksheet with functional/structural group tables.
+Please use the following hyperlink:

-https://efotg.sc.egov.usda.gov/references/public/ND/55B_Saline_Lowland_Narrative_F
+https://efotg.sc.egov.usda.gov/references/public/ND/55B_Shallow_Gravel_Narrative_F

 - 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Rare to not occurring on this site. - 14.
-Average percent litter cover (%) and depth (in): Plant litter cover is 45 to 65% with a depth of 0.25 to 0.5 inches.
+Average percent litter cover (%) and depth (in): Plant litter cover is 45 to 60% with a depth of 0.1 to 0.25 inches.
 Litter is in contact with the soil surface. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual air-dry production is 3800 lbs./ac (reference value) with normal precipitation and temperatures.
-Low and high production years should yield 2800 lbs./ac to 4800 lbs./ac, respectively. - 16.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual air-dry production is 1900 lbs./ac (reference value) with normal precipitation and temperatures.
+Low and high production years should yield 1100 lbs./ac to 2500 lbs./ac, respectively. - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: State and local noxious species, Kentucky bluegrass, smooth bromegrass, crested wheatgrass, quackgrass, and Russian olive.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: State and local noxious species, Kentucky bluegrass, smooth bromegrass, crested wheatgrass, and Eastern red cedar/juniper.